jquery-archive/plugins.jquery.com/README.md

 ### How it works

-This site is an index of GitHub repositories that each contain a single jQuery plugin.
-Each such repository contains a valid `package.json` in the repository root.
+The plugins site is an index of GitHub repositories that contain jQuery plugins.
+In general, the repositories must contain a single jQuery plugin with an accompanying valid `package.json` in the repository root.
 The specification for this file is in [docs/package.md](/jquery/plugins.jquery.com/blob/master/docs/package.md).

 ### How to list a plugin